DanielCS117/CannabisDiseaseSegmentation/README.md

 These ambiguities affected the model's ability to correctly differentiate between similar classes, and contributed to a decrease in metric performance.

+**Note on inference:**

+The model performs best on images similar to those used during training (complete scenes of plants with multiple leaves and affected leaves).
+We recommend using the `inference_inputs/` folder for testing, as it contains realistic validation images that were not seen by the model.

 📊 Metrics and analysis

 * The main metric was IoU (method 1), with results of 0.38 in training and 0.40 in validation.